Insights·longevity

 VO2 max longevity research is unambiguous: the highest fitness quintile has 5x lower all-cause mortality.
 Here's what it means and how to improve it.

-In a landmark 2018 study from the Cleveland Clinic, researchers analyzed over 122,000 patients who underwent exercise treadmill testing over two decades.
-The finding was unambiguous: all-cause mortality risk was five times higher in men in the lowest fitness quintile compared to the highest.
-The improvement in survival odds from moving from "low" to "above average" cardiorespiratory fitness was greater than the risk reduction from quitting smoking.
+In a landmark 2018 Cleveland Clinic study, researchers analyzed over 122,000 patients who underwent exercise treadmill testing over two decades.
+The finding was clear.
+All-cause mortality risk was five times higher in men in the lowest fitness quintile than in the highest.
+Moving from "low" to "above average" cardiorespiratory fitness improved survival odds more than quitting smoking.

 No drug, supplement, or biomarker outperforms VO2 max as a predictor of how long you will live.
 None comes close.